lightning/bolts/02-peer-protocol.md

   transaction, AND is past this fulfillment deadline:
     - MUST fail the channel.

+### Hold fees

+To prevent abuse of the network, nodes will charge a fee for the time that their money is locked up in htlcs.
+The general direction of this fee stream is backwards.
+Every node along the route that receives an htlc will pay a time-dependent hold fee rate to its predecessor when the htlc resolves, regardless of whether the htlc was fulfilled or failed.
+The hold fee rate increases with every hop downstream, because more and more money gets locked up.
+An intermediary or final node that holds on to the htlc for an unreasonably long period of time will need to pay for that (indirectly) to every node upstream.

+Forwarding an htlc will always add some delay.
+To prevent senders from collecting 'free' hold fees, routing nodes will demand a discount on the hold fee.
+If the routing node forwards swiftly, this discount will turn the hold fee negative and require the sender to pay.
+Ultimately the sum of all these discounts is paid by the original sender of the payment.
+This is a protection against spam.

+Hold fees only exist in the off-chain domain and don't materialize for pending htlcs on the commitment transaction when a channel is force-closed.
+There is no way to negotiate the correct hold fee based on the actual hold time when the commitment goes to chain.
+The assumption is that this is acceptable because the chain fees for the commitment and 2nd level transactions act as an anti-DoS measure already.

 ### Adding an HTLC: `update_add_htlc`

 Either node can send `update_add_htlc` to offer an HTLC to the other,